 It is not just the machines, but the knowledge around them.
 From idea to CAD and CAM design to fabrication with one or all the machines, electronics, programming and system integration – that is what you should try to get out of it.

-Lab is generally open the students of the Aalto University, but provides space and machine time to everyone else during open days.
+Lab is generally open the students of the Aalto University, but provides space and machine time to everyone else during open days (not active during COVID, book a tour instead).
 Membership options are also available.
-Students, members and staff can book the machines via Aalto Takeout system.
+Students, members and staff can book the machines (see Booking in the sidebar).

 It is a place where to make (almost) anything.
 You can learn and use each machine or fabrication method individually; combine your ideas with CAD/CAM skills and use different machine for every part of your project that requires it.
 Learn all the skills individually or via joining the Fab Academy – the choice is yours.